devan518/experimental_virus/README.md

 ## What This "Virus" Actually Does

-This isn’t a real virus — calm down, antivirus enjoyers.
+ts isn’t a real virus

-It simply:
+It js:

 * overloads each core with a useless loop
 * Burns your processor 🔥